MicrosoftDocs/ATADocs/ATPDocs/privacy-compliance.md

 In [!INCLUDE [Product short](includes/product-short.md)] you can view identifiable personal data from the [[!INCLUDE [Product long](includes/product-long.md)] portal](workspace-portal.md) using the [search bar](workspace-portal.md#search-bar).

-Search for a specific user or computer, and click on the entity to bring you to the user or computer [profile page](entity-profiles.md).
+Search for a specific user or computer, and select the entity to bring you to the user or computer [profile page](entity-profiles.md).
 The profile provides you with comprehensive details about the entity from Active Directory, including network activity related to that entity and its history.

 [!INCLUDE [Product short](includes/product-short.md)] personal data is gathered from Active Directory through the [!INCLUDE [Product short](includes/product-short.md)] sensor and stored in a backend database.